NexPlayer/iOS-SDK/advanced.md

 This method gets the date and time information in HLS content when the HLS tag, #EXT-X-PROGRAM-DATE-TIME, is included.

-It can be used to determine the current time of the frame and help when syncing content and text or when deter- mining when to play text.
+It can be used to determine the current time of the frame and help when syncing content and text or when determining when to play text.

 **Parameters**